-- 1. We obtained and inspected the Village's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7)(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
-We found no exceptions. - 2.
-We performed the following: - a.
-We inquired with Village management and determined that the Village did not have any completed public records requests during the engagement period. - b.
-The Village did not have any denied public records requests during the engagement period. - c.
-The Village did not have any public records requests with redactions during the engagement period. - 3.
+- 1. We inquired with Village management and determined that the Village did not have a public records policy during the engagement period as required by Ohio Rev. Code § 149.43(E)(2). - 2.
+We inquired with Village management and determined that the Village did not have any completed, denied or redacted public records requests during the engagement period. - 3.
 We inquired with Village management and determined that the Village did not have a records retention schedule during the engagement period and therefore could not make it readily available to the public as required by Ohio Rev. Code § 149.43(B)(2). - 4.
-We inspected written evidence that the Public Records Policy was provided to the records custodian/manager as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions. - 5.
-We inspected the Village's policy manual and determined the public records policy was included as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions. - 6.
-We observed that the Village's poster describing their Public Records Policy was displayed conspicuously in all branches of the Village as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions. - 7.
-We inquired with Village management and determined that the Village did not have any applications for record disposal submitted to the Records Commission during the engagement period.
+We inquired with Village management and determined that the Village did not have a public records policy during the engagement period therefore could not provide it to the records custodian/manager as required by Ohio Rev. Code § 149.43(E)(2). - 5.
+We inquired with Village management and determined that the Village did not have a public records policy during the engagement period therefore it could not be included in a policy manual as required by Ohio Rev. Code § 149.43(E)(2). - 6.
+We inquired with Village management and determined that the Village did not have a public records policy during the engagement period therefore it could not be displayed in all the branches of the Village as required by Ohio Rev. Code § 149.43(E)(2). - 7.
+We inquired with Village management and determined that the Village did not have any applications for record disposal submitted to the Records Commission during the engagement period. - 8.
+We inquired with Village management and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
+We found that the elected officials or their designee did not successfully attend the public records training during the engagement period. - 9.
+We inspected the public notices for the public meetings held during the engagement period and determined the Village notified the general public and news media of when and where meetings during the engagement period were to be held as required by Ohio Rev. Code § 121.22(F).
+We found no exceptions.